With summer winding down in Holdrege, now is a great time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last put in a new one?
-Remove it and angle it toward the light.
-If you can’t see light through it, replace it.
+Unsure when you last replaced yours?
+Take it out and angle it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside